apivideo/api.video-documentation/get-started/wistia-migration.md

 ---
-title: "Wistia migration guide"
+title: Wistia video content migration guide
-slug: "wistia-migration"
 meta:
   description: This page gets users started on how to migrate from Wistia to api.video.
 ---